 The Museo de Sitio (Site Museum) at Calixtlahuaca is located just north of the modern city of Toluca in its municipality.
 This small museum has some of the finds excavated at the site in the 1930s.
 It has a circular form in imitation of the famous circular temple of Calixtlahuaca.

 The CASART or Casa de Artesanias (House of Handcrafts) is located on Avenida Tollocan near the highway leading to Mexico City.
-This large outlet run by the government specialized in crafts produced in the Toluca Valley area.
-Items include sweaters from Gualupita, rebozos (shawls) from Tenancingo, rugs from Temoaya, pottery from Metepec, Temascalcingo and Valle de Bravo, as well as wooden items from Santa María Rayón.
+This large outlet run by the government specializes in crafts produced in the Toluca Valley area.
+Items include sweaters from Gualupita, rebozos (shawls) from Tenancingo, rugs from Temoaya, pottery from Metepec, Temascalcingo, and Valle de Bravo, as well as wooden items from Santa María Rayón.

 The Museo Modelo de Ciencias e Industria (Modelo Museum of Science and Industry) is a science museum of Grupo Modelo, a leading company in the brewing industry.

 The Nevado de Toluca or Xinantécatl is 30 km (19 mi) southwest of the city.
 The god Tolo was supposed to reside in the volcano’s crater.
 Its original indigenous name was Chignahualtecatl which means “Nine Mountains” but later was named Xinantecatl which means “naked man”, because the silhouette of its crater resembles a sleeping man, before the Spaniards named it Nevado, meaning “snow-covered”.